 • early

 Katy is often considered to be a low chill southern apricot, but there are complaints about it rarely setting fruit.
-Furthermore, no one seems to disagree, implying that Katy requires more chilling hours than what is usually labeled (200-400).
+I have not seen anyone disagree either, which implies that Katy requires more chill hours than what is usually labeled (200-400).

 Lasgerdi Mashhad